TeksEdge/ThumbLLM/README.md

 ---

-# Two Interfaces.
-One Local Model.
+#  One Local Model.
+Two Interfaces.

 Every ThumbLLM build is designed to make the same model available to both **people** and **software/agents/harnesses**.

 ## 💬 Built-In Desktop Chat

-Launch (doubleclick) ThumbLLM and interact with the model directly.
+Launch (double-click) ThumbLLM and interact with the model directly.

 Depending on the build, the interface can provide: